 That’s why you should check the tire pressures often.
-We recommend checking the tire pressures monthly or any time that the temperature dramatically changes.
+I recommend checking the tire pressures monthly or any time that the temperature dramatically changes.
 You can find the recommended pressure on the driver’s side door jamb.

 3. Balance the Tires

 If you are like most drivers, you forget to have the tires balanced until wear sets in.
 By then, it might be too late, so it’s best to have it checked periodically.
 At a minimum, you should have the tires balanced every two or three years.
 You also want to have them balanced when a new set is installed.

 Tire balancing only takes a few minutes to complete.
 Plus, it helps create a better ride that absorbs bumps and imperfections better.

 If the suspension parts are worn, it will have a dramatic effect on the ride and how the tires wear.
 If you notice just one tire is wearing unevenly, it could be due to a defective suspension part.
 Regular checks on the suspension could help you avoid this condition.

 As soon as you see something is wrong, replace the part.
 In some cases, you can have a repair, while other times, the part needs to be removed for a new one.
 Either way, suspension issues can create unsafe driving conditions, so you don’t want to take your chances.